n1k1t/mock-server/README.md

 | register | `(configuration: Container) => Container` | Registers a container in storage (overrides if existent) |
 | provide | `(configuration: Container) => Container` | Finds or registers a container in storage |

 As a temporary storage it has a job to garbage an expired containers.
-Use `containers.garbageInterval` to setup an interval of clearance in [configuration](#configuration)
+Use `containers.expiredCleaningInterval` to setup an interval of clearance in [configuration](#configuration)

 > **!NOTE** See example of usage in [containers](#containers) section below